baiyongan/advanced-python-techniques/docs/part06_intermediate_reading/effective_python/content.md

 ## Chapter 6: Metaclasses and Attributes

+??? abstract
     Metaclasses and dynamic attributes are powerful Python features.
 However, they also enable you to implement extremely bizarre and unexpected behaviors.
 This chapter covers the common idioms for using these mechanisms to ensure that you follow the rule of least surprise.

 - [ ] 44 Use Plain Attributes Instead of Setter and Getter Methods
 - [ ] 45 Consider @property Instead of Refactoring Attributes